 Now, every foreigner entering Mexico needs an FMM unless they have a valid Mexican residency visa.
 Even if you’re only crossing the border to spend the day in Tijuana and staying near the border, you still need to stop and get an FMM.

 Ideally, you should carry your passport and FMM permit with you when you’re out and about so you can present them if you’re stopped by the police or at a security checkpoint.
-There are checkpoints set up throughout the country where you must present your FMM and passport.
+Checkpoints are set throughout the country where you must present your FMM and passport to prove that you’re in the country legally.

 While walking around cities I don’t like to carry my passport.
 I always worry about it getting lost or stolen.
 While in transit, I always keep my passport handy just in case.

-What do I Need to Get an FMM Tourist Permit?
+What Documents Do I Need to Get an FMM Tourist Permit?

-- Your passport.
-If you’re crossing by land, you can use a passport book or passport card.
+- A valid passport.
+If you’re crossing the border by land or sea, you can use a passport book or passport card.
 If you’re flying in, you need a passport book.
-It must be valid for at least as long as you plan to stay in Mexico.
-Ideally, it should have 6 months of validity.
+It must be valid when you enter and must remain valid for as long as you plan to stay in Mexico.
+Your passport must also have at least one blank page for a stamp.
+For more info, check out my guide: Do I Need a Passport to go to Mexico?

 - A completed FMM form.
 You get the form at the port of entry.
+If you’re flying to Mexico, a flight attendant may hand you the form during the flight.
 If you’re applying for your permit online, you fill the form out online.
 You’ll receive an acceptance email that you must print and bring with you to get stamped at the border.

 What Information is Required to fill out the FMM Form?